 “Nothing is certain except death and taxes” – Benjamin Franklin, 1789

 Unfortunately, Franklin was correct in excluding cause of death from the realm of certainty.
 Whatever method is used to determine the cause of a particular death, there is some degree of uncertainty.
 Even if a body is put in front of several pathologists, there can well be multiple opinions about cause of death.
-But for more than half of the world’s deaths today, no expert opinion is even sought or …
+But for more than half of the world’s deaths today, no expert opinion is even sought or recorded around cause of …

 This is a guest post by Professor Prabhat Jha and Lukasz Aleksandrowicz of Centre for Global Health Research.